CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-JavaScript is a scripting or programming language that allows you to implement complex features on web pages. https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#a_high-level_definition
+"JavaScript is a scripting or programming language that allows you to implement complex features on web pages." https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript#a_high-level_definition

 ## Question 8

 What three problem does Git & Github solve?

-Version Control, Collaboration, Archiving(Backups) and/or Restoring, (and Performance)
+Version Control, Collaboration, Archiving(Backups) and/or Restoring, (and Performance ie. the speed at which it can generally peform these tasks)

 ## Question 9

 What happens when you `fork` a repository?

-You create your own copy of that specific remote repository in your own GitHub account.
+You create your own remote copy (in your GitHub account) of someone else's remote repository.

-A fork is a copy of a repository.
+"A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project. https://docs.github.com/en/get-started/quickstart/fork-a-repo
+Forking a repository allows you to freely experiment with changes without affecting the original project." https://docs.github.com/en/get-started/quickstart/fork-a-repo

 ## Question 10

 What happens when you clone a repostory?

+cloning a repository is to download a local copy of a remote repository.
+(eg. from someones github account(it could also be your own) to your laptop)

 When you create a repository on GitHub.com, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.